 All cancer treatments have possible side effects.
 When taking immunotherapy, some people experience very few side effects, while others have more serious complications.
 Some of the most common side effects of immunotherapy drugs are:

-Immunotherapy may also cause inflammation in the organs of the body.
+Immunotherapy may cause inflammation in the organs of the body.
 Inflammation can happen in any organ of the body including: lung (pneumonitis), liver (hepatitis), colon (colitis/diarrhea) or thyroid gland.
 This can be very serious, and all possible side effects should be discussed with your doctor before you begin the drug.

 It is best to work very closely with your doctors and nurses to manage your side effects.
 Some side effects can be treated with over-the-counter medication.
 Other side effects may require prescription drugs or even time spent in the hospital.
 If side effects are managed early, it is easier to avoid major problems.
 If your side effects are well managed, it may also allow you to take only a short break or stay on the immunotherapy medication longer.